 The concept of assault in BC law often encompasses both the threat of harm and the act itself, which may lead to confusion.
 Under the Criminal Code of Canada, assault can occur even without physical contact if the victim fears immediate harm due to the perpetrator’s actions.
 This broad definition means that words, gestures, or actions that cause the victim to believe they are in danger can constitute an assault, even if no physical injury occurs.

 Battery, on the other hand, involves the actual application of force to another person without their consent.
 Unlike assault, which can occur with just the threat of harm, battery requires physical contact.
 This could range from minor contact, like an unwanted touch, to more severe acts that result in injury.
-In BC, battery is not a separate offense under the Criminal Code but is often considered under the broader category of assault when it involves physical contact.
+In BC, battery is not a separate offence under the Criminal Code but is often considered under the broader category of assault when it involves physical contact.

 By distinguishing between assault and battery, individuals can better understand the charges they may face and the legal strategies available to them.
 This distinction also helps victims recognize the nature of the offense and seek appropriate legal remedies.
 Understanding these legal definitions is the first step in navigating the complexities of BC’s criminal law system.